zeebe-io/enhancements/ZEP008-hot-backup.md

 The user must specify the id of the backup from which Zeebe should restore from.
 Copying the data and restoring the state from it is done either by Zeebe or an accompanying helper application.
 Users shouldn't have to do anything manually.

+To restore from a backup, all partitions must restore from the same `backupId`.
+There will be only one backup for a partition in a Zeebe backup.
+That means, even if it is a replicated cluster, we only keep one replica of a backup per partition.
+All replicas of a partition must restore from this single backup.

 ### Internal backup process

 Backup of a Zeebe cluster consists of backup of all partitions.
 A backup of a partition consists of a snapshot and the logStream containing the commands and events after the snapshot position.
 A partition should be able to restart from this backup the same way it restores its state after a failover or after a normal restart.

 For the backup process, we introduce the following concepts:
 - A checkpoint : A checkpoint is a logical "point in time" of the system.
 While a backup is the physical copy of the data that contains the checkpoint.
--  A command `checkpoint:create` : This is a command which triggers the backup process with in a partition.
+-  A Checkpoint command : This is the command that marks the checkpoint and triggers the backup process.
+This is done by a record `checkpoint:create`.
-- `checkpointId` : This is the id of the backup triggered by the checkpoint command. `checkpointId` must be included in the checkpoint command.
-CheckpointId is ordered.
-A backup must have a checkpointId higher than all previous backups.
+- `checkpointId` : A `checkpointId` identifies a checkpoint.
+This is same as `backupId` for which we create the checkpoint.
-- `checkpointPosition` : This is the position of the command in the `logStream` which triggered the backup.
+- `checkpointPosition` : This is the position of checkpoint command.

 #### Highlevel overview of backup process